Merging the Berkeley schema into the NMDC Schema

 attributes of laboratory methods, not about samples of biological materials that are extracted from some environment.

-has been added to capture the relationship between a ProtocolExecution
+has_process_parts has been added to capture the relationship between a ProtocolExecution and the Process instances

 that were carried out with the intention of completing a specified protocol under specified circumstances.